-Types of Catering Service
+Types of catering service

-- Formal dinner: Plated dinners at a catered event provide similar service to what customers would receive in an upscale restaurant — a set table, linens and flatware, and a multicourse meal served by a waitstaff.
+Plated dinners at a catered event provide similar service to what customers would receive in an upscale restaurant — a set table, linens and flatware, and a multi-course meal served by a waitstaff.

-- Buffet: Catering companies either provide staff members to set up, oversee, restock and breakdown a buffet, or they drop off food for a buffet and customers set up and serve the food as they like.
+Catering companies either provide staff members to set up, oversee, restock and breakdown a buffet.
+Or, they might drop off food for a buffet, and customers set up and serve the food as they like.

-"All of these components are rolled into cost," explains AJ of Red Dot Cuisine, “and often customers don’t understand why catering costs what it does — since it is more than the cost of the meal if they were to cook it themselves.
+"All of these components are rolled into cost," explains AJ of Red Dot Cuisine.
+“And, often customers don’t understand why catering costs what it does — since it is more than the cost of the meal if they were to cook it themselves.
 But we have three permanent cooks, four support staff and on average 12–20 people working bigger events.”

 How to hire a caterer

-- Check with your venue: Some venues have restrictions on hiring outside vendors, so confirm with your venue before you start the hiring process.
+- Check with your venue.
+Some venues have restrictions on hiring outside vendors, so confirm with your venue before you start the hiring process.

 - Attend a tasting: Many caterers offer menu tastings for larger events such as weddings or corporate conferences.
 Your special occasion or wedding menu should reflect your personal tastes.
-By sampling items like hors d’oeuvres, entrees, side dishes, and desserts, you can get a sense of their ability to create an ideal dining experience at your event venue.
+By sampling items like hors d’oeuvres, entrees, side dishes and desserts, you can get a sense of their ability to create an ideal dining experience at your event venue.

 How to save money on catering

-- Choose a less expensive catering style: Instead of a plated dinner, try options like a buffet or food stations, which require less staff.
+- Choose a less expensive catering style.
+Instead of a plated dinner, try options like a buffet or food stations, which require less staff.

-Professional caterers have a knack for meticulous planning, and can shrink your pre-event to do list.
-By taking care of food, rentals, and service staff, a caterer can allow you to relax and enjoy your party instead of handling various dining logistics on the day of the event.
+Professional caterers have a knack for meticulous planning and can shrink your pre-event to-do list.
+By taking care of food, rentals and service staff, a caterer can allow you to relax and enjoy your party instead of handling various dining logistics on the day of the event.